standard-for-public-code/standard-for-public-code/introduction.md

 It must reflect the values of the society it serves, for example by being inclusive and non-discriminatory.

-Most proprietary software systems currently used by public organisations do not meet these requirements.
+Most proprietary software systems currently used by public organizations do not meet these requirements.
 Public code - software built to operate with and as public infrastructure, along with the arrangements for its production - does.

 ### Values of public code